Senior School Curriculum

 The GCSE course builds upon the concepts studied in the 3rd Form.
 However, Chemistry splits into three distinct disciplines – organic, inorganic and physical.
 As the course progresses, links between the three disciplines will develop and allow a more thorough understanding of the subject as a whole.

 The course can be challenging at times, but extremely rewarding.
-If approached with the correct work ethic, the subject becomes easier as the course progresses as key concepts are revisited and appear in multiple topics.
+If approached with the correct work ethic, the subject becomes easier as the course progresses when key concepts are revisited and links are made across the disciplines.

 Design and Technology